Kentucky Wesleyan Panthers football: 1907–1930

-Division III – 1983–1993
+Division III

-1983–1989
+1983–1988

 When the football program was re-established at Kentucky Wesleyan in 1983, the school played at the Division III level as an independent school, unaffiliated with any conference.
-That first season, they finished with a 3–5 record, and they followed that with another nine straight losing seasons before posting a 6–4 record in 1993.
-The Panther's first coach after the re-establishment of the program was Billy Mitchell, who compiled a record of 22–41–3 during his seven seasons.
+That first season, they finished with a 3–5 record, and they followed that with another five straight losing seasons.
+The Panthers' first coach after the re-establishment of the program was Billy Mitchell, who compiled a record of 22–41–3 during his seven seasons.

 1990–1993

 Mitchell was succeeded by Randy Awrey, who had been the defensive coordinator for four years at another Division III school, St. Lawrence University.
-He posted four losing seasons, before posting the school's first winning season in 1993 at 6–4.
+He posted three losing seasons, before posting the school's first winning season in 1993 at 6–4.
 In their first winning season in 1993, the team set records for passing completion percentage (55.7%) and defensive pass interceptions (21).
 On the defensive side that year, Troy Crissman led all NCAA Division III defenders with 9 interceptions.

+NAIA

+1989

+The Panthers played in the NAIA's Mid-South Conference, posting a 1–4–1 record in their only season for that conference, finishing second from bottom before returning to the NCAA.